Last updated on May 31st, 2025:

 Overview

-I'm using Oak Meditation, Down Dog Yoga, Sadhguru and Wim Hof Method to track these stats.
-To export data I'm using HealthExportCSV on iPhone.
+I'm using these apps to track my stats: Oak Meditation, Down Dog Yoga, Sadhguru and Wim Hof Method.
+To export this data I'm using HealthExportCSV on iPhone.

 Asanas